shakes76/PatternAnalysis-2024/recognition/gnn-node-classification-TsungTseTu/README.md

   - The inherent difficulty and possible noise in the task.
   - The model’s architecture, which could be further optimized.

-## 8. Drawbacks and Future Improvement
+## 8. Drawbacks and Future Improvements

 ### 8.1.
-Model Performance and Scalability
-- **Accuracy Ceiling**: 59.95% was the highest accuracy achieved despite extensive hyperparameter tuning.

-- **Training Time**: Adding more layers increased training time without significantly improving accuracy.
+Attempts that did not improve accuracy:

+- **Increased Number of Layers**:
+  Tried increasing the number of GCN, GAT, and GraphSAGE layers beyond the original 2 layers.
+  **Result**: Increasing the depth of the model led to diminishing returns and sometimes worsened accuracy due to overfitting.

+- **Dropout Adjustments**:
+  Dropout rates were changed from 0.2 to 0.3, 0.35, and 0.4.
+  **Result**: Dropout above 0.3 led to a drop in performance, and accuracy fell below the baseline.

+- **Optimizer Tuning (Lookahead)**:
+  Used Lookahead with the AdamW optimizer.
+  **Result**: The accuracy fell to 59.48% from the baseline.

+- **Advanced Optimizers**:
+  Tried using different learning rates (e.g., 0.0009, 0.0012) and weight decay values.
+  **Result**: These did not yield any accuracy improvement.

+- **Learning Rate Scheduler Adjustments**:
+  Tweaked the scheduler patience and learning rate decay factor.
+  **Result**: Adjustments to the learning rate scheduler did not improve the overall test accuracy.

+- **Added GradScaler**:
+  Implemented mixed-precision training using `torch.cuda.amp.GradScaler`.
+  **Result**: The training became slower, and there was no noticeable improvement in accuracy, especially in non-CUDA environments.

+- **Feature Scaling**:
+  Applied feature scaling to the dataset before training.
+  **Result**: There was no significant change in the final accuracy, and it remained at the previous baseline.

+- **Removed Mixed GNN Model**:
+  Tried using only GCN layers for training to compare against GAT/GraphSAGE.
+  **Result**: Accuracy did not significantly improve.

+- **Changed Dataset Splitting Strategy**:
+  Adjusted data split ratios (from 80/20 to other configurations).
+  **Result**: Altering the split ratios had little to no impact on accuracy.

 ### 8.2.
-Future Imrpovement
+Future Improvements

-- **Ensemble Learning**: Try ensembling multiple models for higher accuracy..
+- **Ensemble Learning**: Try ensembling multiple models for higher accuracy.

-- **Additional Layers**: Explore adding more attention heads or hidden layers with suitable hyperparameter settings.

 - **Hyperparameter Search**: Search (random, grid...) for more optimal learning rates or dropout rates could improve performance.

+But these would likely increase the computational resources needed to a certain degree.

 ## 9. Reference
 1. Kipf, T. N., & Welling, M. (2016).
 Semi-Supervised Classification with Graph Convolutional Networks. arXiv preprint arXiv:1609.02907.